 BLM manages a variety of developed campgrounds in New Mexico.
 Each campground offers a different mix of facilities, landscapes, and outdoor activities.
 Most campgrounds charge fees, ranging from $4.00 to $10.00 per unit per night.
 Monies from fees charged at developed campgrounds are used to maintain those areas for everyone’s enjoyment.

 There is a generally a 14-day camping limit for BLM’s developed campgrounds.
-An exception to this are the developed campsites within BLM’s Rio Puerco and Taos Field Offices, which have a 7-day camping limit.
+An exception to this is the developed campsites within BLM’s Rio Puerco and Taos Field Offices, which have a 7-day camping limit.

 Dispersed Camping Sites